Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes

 In this paper, we consider the offline planning problem in MDPs with epistemic uncertainty, where we only have access to a prior belief distribution over MDPs that is constructed by the offline data.
 We consider the infinite-horizon BR-MDP that produces a time-consistent formulation and provides the robustness against epistemic uncertainty.
 We develop an efficient optimization-based approximation algorithm that converges to the optimal policy.
-Our experiment results demonstrate the efficiency of the proposed approximate algorithm, and show the robustness and the adaptivity to future data realization of the infinite-horizon BR-MDP formulation.

-One of the future directions is to study the sample complexity of the proposed algorithm.
-In its current form, we show the convergence of the proposed algorithm without analysis of the convergence rate.
+Our experimental results demonstrate the efficiency of the proposed approximate algorithm, and show the robustness of the infinite-horizon BR-MDP formulation.
+One of the future directions is to conduct the iteration complexity analysis on the proposed algorithm.
 Another interesting direction is to utilize function approximation to improve the scalability of the proposed approach to more complex domains.
-Separate encoders for the physical state and belief state have been proposed in \cite{lee2018bayesian} to reduce the dimension of the considered BA-MDP formulation, and adaptation from the risk-neutral BA-MDP formulation to our risk averse BR-MDP formulation with the designed policy network could be interesting.
+Separate encoders for the physical state and belief state have been proposed in \citet{lee2018bayesian} and adaptation from their risk-neutral BA-MDP formulation to our risk averse BR-MDP formulation could be interesting.